 Vammala Production Centre Location

 The The Vammala Plant is a 300,000 tonne per annum crushing, milling and flotation facility that was recommissioned in June 2007.
 Since recommissioning, the plant has produced 336,219 ounces of gold in concentrate to the 31 December 2018.

 Ore processed through the Vammala Plant is currently sourced from the Orivesi Gold Mine, 80 kilometres to the northeast and the Jokisivu Gold Mine, 40 kilometres to the southwest.
 The first ore from the Kaapelinkulma Gold Mine is expected to be available for processing in early 2019.

 |Average Head Grade||g/t||4.6||3.7||4.6||4.7||3.4||3.2||2.9||4.1|

 *** C1 Cash Costs (definition set out by MackenzieWood)

-The majority of gold concentrate derived from Jokisivu and Orivesi ore is now being processed at the Svartliden Plant in Sweden, with only a small portion of concentrate delivered to the Boliden Harjavalta Smelter.
+The majority of gold concentrate derived from Jokisivu and Orivesi ore is now being processed at the Svartliden Plant in Sweden, with only a small portion of concentrate delivered to the Boliden Harjavalta Smelter in southern Finland.

-The Company received permission to process ore from Kaapelinkulma at the Vammala Plant and to continue processing at a rate of 300,000 tonnes per annum following the submission of a proposal outlining improved actions relating to water management around the Vammala site and additional information pertaining to Kaapelinkulma ore to the Centre for Economic Development, Transport and the Environment (“the ELY Centre”). .
-The ELY Centre considered both activities as acceptable and have provided the permission to undertake these while the new Environmental Permit for the Vammala Plant is still under appeal.
+The Company has however received permission to process ore from Kaapelinkulma at the Vammala Plant and to continue processing at a rate of 300,000 tonnes per annum following the submission of a proposal outlining improved actions relating to water management around the Vammala site and additional information pertaining to Kaapelinkulma ore to the Centre for Economic Development, Transport and the Environment (“the ELY Centre”).
+The ELY Centre considered both activities as acceptable and have provided the permission to undertake these whilst a decision on the new Environmental Permit for the Vammala Plant is pending.